ashok-arjun/Gaussian-Poisson-GANs-For-Image-Blending/README.md

 # Gaussian-Poisson-GANs-For-Image-Blending

-Blending composite images(copy-paste images/foreign objects in a scene) using a Wasserstein Generative Adversarial Network(GAN) and a Gaussian-Poisson equation with a Laplacian Pyramid.
+Blending composite images(copy-paste images/foreign objects in a scene) using a Wasserstein Generative Adversarial Network(GAN) and the Gaussian-Poisson equation<sup>[1]</sup>

 The GAN gives a low-res blend, which is then passed to the post-hoc Gaussian-Poisson component which iteratively upsamples using the Laplacian pyramid of the object's image and the scene's image, while solving an optimization problem to estimate the low-frequency signals(i.e. using a Gaussian blur) of the GAN's output and estimating the high-frequency signals(i.e. image gradient) of the composite(copy-paste) image using the pyramid.